 Completion of 18 units (including 15 core and 3 electives).

-To be assessed as competent in this qualification you are required to undertake a minimum 120 hours supervised work placement in a registered education and care service, for example, long day care service, preschool, kindergarten and out-of-hours school care program.
+To be assessed as competent in this qualification you are required to undertake a minimum 120 hours supervised work placement in a registered education and care service, working with children aged 0 - 6 years of age.

 Evidence provided by a workplace supervisor will contribute to assessment of your ability to work at this level.